top of page

 Cranioga is not just another hybrid distortion of yoga attempting to appeal to the contemporary memes of modern minds.
 Neither is it intended to be a didactic process blinkered by the confines of ‘orthodox yoga’.
 It is, however, a genuine inquiry of relevant felt-sense contact and resource which serves to catalyse the awareness and expression of health in the body.

-Health (balance) is often waiting to express itself and many times all it requires is the presence of skilled contact combined with the application of appropriate resources which help to sustain and deepen this expression of health.
+Health (balanced physiologic expression) is often waiting patiently to show itself, and many times all it requires is the presence of skilled contact combined with the application of appropriate resources which help to sustain and deepen this expression of health.

 Cranioga is a form of restorative yoga and 'non-doing' hands on therapy helping to access awareness of the subtle expressions of the body.

-The therapist is encouraged to develop seven elemental qualities, within themselves, in order to help and support their client entering into a sense of embodiment (safety, sense of wholeness, and stillness).
+The therapist is encouraged to develop qualities within themselves in order to help and support their client to enter into a sense of physiologic embodiment (embodied safety, a sense of wholeness, and a synchrony with nature).

-Fundamentally this therapy is designed to help clients lastingly move beyond patterns of discomfort, overwhelm and trauma
+Fundamentally this therapy is designed to help clients, and therapists themselves, to lastingly move beyond patterns of inner tension, discomfort and overwhelm/trauma

 At a later stage this approach helps the health practitioners themselves become more skilful in the art of listening with their own body whilst providing appropriate space for the clients body to subtly adjust